Prenuptial Agreements in PA

 While Pennsylvania law does not focus on what must be included in a prenuptial agreement, it does set out what you must show if you want the Court to declare the agreement is not enforceable.
 The Court will always start from the assumption that the prenuptial agreement is valid and enforceable.
 As such, the spouse who is unhappy with the terms and wishes to discard the agreement has the burden to show, by clear and convincing evidence, that the agreement should not be enforceable.

-If you wish to argue that a prenuptial agreement should not be enforced, you have limited options.
+If you wish to argue that a prenup should not be enforced, you have limited options.
 You must show either that the agreement was not entered into voluntarily or that one party did not provide “fair and reasonable disclosure of property or financial obligations.”
-For example, if a party is unaware of an offshore bank account because that fact was not disclosed when drafting the prenuptial agreement, you may argue that the agreement should not be enforced due to fraud or misrepresentation.
+For example, if a party is unaware of an offshore bank account because that fact was not disclosed when drafting the agreement, you may argue that it should not be enforced due to fraud or misrepresentation.

 Attorney Kellie Rahl-Heffner is a family law attorney, providing legal guidance in the areas of divorce, prenuptial and postnuptial agreements, child custody, alimony, and more.